Last edited 30 August 2014 by Tom Igoe

 The regulator in the picture above is there to supply 5 Volts to the two red side rows.
 The two black side rows are connected to ground.
 These will be your power and ground bus rows.
 They give you lots of convenient places to connect to power or ground as needed.
 The red and black wires (red for power, black for ground) connect the bus rows to the rows where the regulator’s ground and output pins are plugged in.
 The image above shows a closeup on the connections to the regulator pins’ rows.

 With your board connected like this, you’ll be able to build many different 5-Volt circuits on the board.
 The last thing you need to add is a power connector to connect 8 – 12 volts DC to supply power for the voltage regulator.
 The image below shows a power connector connected to the input and ground pins of the voltage regulator.
-Related Video
+Related Video: Wiring a power supply using a DC power jack

 The photos below show an LED and a resistor connected in a breadboard.
 Some are connected correctly and others are not.
 Take a guess as to whether the LED will light or not, then roll your cursor over the image to find out.
 For more details, click the link below the image.
 All of the circuits below should realize the same circuit, shown below: